 The following book is featured in the Green Living text and resources section of our book, The Do It Yourself Homestead.
 Have you ever thought of cleaning up as “green living”?
 We expanded the information here into a full section of the book complete with goals, DIY challenges, further reading and personal experience.
 For a sample of that chapter, just shoot me an email.
 To simple learn more about the book, click below:

 I encourage you to keep an open mind as you read this article, especially if downsizing and de-cluttering is NOT your forte.
-I promise you will feel cleaner, lighter and happier the more you build a “tiny house mentality” of appreciation for space and using it well.
+I promise you will feel cleaner, lighter and happier the more you build an of appreciation of your space and using it well.
 Green living is so many things, but one thing it creates is peace of mind.

 Downsizing the Homestead Household!